The moving day checklist you need – how to move efficiently

 Last walk-through.
-Once it seems everything is packed and ready to go, give your house one last walk-through.
+Once it seems everything is packed and ready to go, give your house one last walkthrough.
 Things to look out for:

-- Lights are off
+- Lights off

-- Thermostat is off
+- Thermostat off

-- Blinds are lowered
+- Blinds lowered

-- Run the Garbage disposal
+- Run the garbage disposal

-- Closets are empty
+- Closets empty

-- The water heater is off
+- Water heater off

-- Doors and windows are locked.
+- Doors & windows locked

-- Everything is generally clean.
+- Everything is generally clean

 Final paperwork.
-If you haven’t gone through your final paperwork, including your moving day checklist, the day of is probably not the time.
+If you haven’t gone through your final paperwork, including your moving day checklist, moving day is probably not the time.
 However, it would help if you made a note of it in your moving notebook to check on things the night or week before like cancellation or transfer of homeowner’s insurance, change of address, and cancellation of anything pertaining to your old address.
 You’ll want to do this ASAP to avoid being overcharged.